apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Live Nation: US Department of Justice to sue TicketMaster owner**
+**Luka Doncic, Kyrie Irving lead Mavs past Timberwolves in Game 1**

-You can read more about it [here](https://www.bbc.com/news/articles/cv22k054z5zo).
+You can read more about it [here](https://www.espn.com/nba/story/_/id/40200909/luka-doncic-leads-mavericks-timberwolves-back-forth-game-1).

 ## Requirements
 - Python 3.8